ASD-at-GMF/disinfo-laundromat/README.md

 Included with this tool is a small database of indicators for known sites.
 For more on creating your own corpus see 'Creating your own corpus' below.

+## Requirements before installation

 ## Installation
-This tool requires Python 3 and PIP to run and can be obtained by downloading this repository or cloning it using git:
+This tool requires _Python 3_ and _PIP_ to run and can be obtained by downloading this repository or cloning it using git:
 ```
 git clone https://github.com/pbenzoni/disinfo-laundromat.git
 ```